 While Alec travelled through the wilderness on snowshoes and with a canoe, he also used the services of a bush pilot named Ernie “Hoot” Hautala from Ely.
 At the time, low-level flying in the canoe country was still allowed.
 Alec recounts that flying back to Ely one night after dropping off a trapper, he counted a dozen campfires from the camps of other beaver trappers.
 In the north at the time, being an outlaw was a way of life.

-This brief column barely skims the stories Blackwell compiled in the book, including one about windigos—cannibals—on Basswood Lake that may not be found anywhere else.
+This brief column barely skims the stories Blackwell compiled in the book ( Boundary Waters Boy, Alec Boostrom’s Pioneer Life in the Canoe Country), including one about windigos—cannibals—on Basswood Lake that may not be found anywhere else.
 If you know the country and the people who live there, this is an extraordinary read.
 It is welcome addition to the history of the canoe country.